SansGuidon/bookmarks/PRINCIPLES.md

 * When you communicate a hard decision, don't hide behind emails, talk directly to your audience
 * Use the [SBI tool](https://www.mindtools.com/pages/article/situation-behavior-impact-feedback.htm) (Situation - Behavior - Impact)
 * Assertiveness is ability to say yes to the person, no to the task
-* Respond rather than react
-* Prepare, verify carefully what you will communicate
+* :star: Prepare, verify carefully what you will communicate
 * Check if your message has been heard and understood
 * Expect / Give feedback
 * Know the 7 C's : Clear Concise Concrete Correct Coherent Complete Courteous